stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 Rather than competition among miners to mine blocks, each block is mined by a single, globally visible, producer set.
 A producer set collaborates to mine blocks during fixed length _terms_.
-For a given term, every Stacks block is assembled and signed by that term's producer set.
+For a given term, every Stacks block is assembled and signed by a Byzantine fault-tolerant majority of that term's producer set.

 The producer set is a collection of weighted public keys.
-Each member of the producer set is associated with a public key and is assigned a weight according to the proportion of bitcoin committed during the term's selection (see [Producer Set Selection](#producer-set-selection)).
+Each member of the producer set is associated with a public key and is assigned a weight according to the proportion of Bitcoin committed during the term's selection (see [Producer Set Selection](#producer-set-selection)).

 For a block to be validated, it must be signed by over `67%` of the producer set